lambdaisland/open-source/resources/README_sections.md

 &nbsp;

-{project} is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).
+{{project}} is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).

 Pay it forward by [becoming a backer on our OpenCollective](http://opencollective.com/lambda-island),